• Skip to primary navigation

 How long does it last?

-Store any leftovers in a glass mason jar in the refrigerator for up to one week.
-Allow it to cool completely before sealing with a lid.
+Any leftovers can be stored in a glass mason jar in the refrigerator for up to one week.
+Allow them to cool completely before sealing them with a lid.

 Can I freeze this compote?